swannodette/baduk/_posts/2017-02-21-slow-progress.markdown

 players both "stronger" *and* "weaker" than me.
 I now see my fast games as a way to improve the lower bound of my play.
 While on IGS I'm starting to inch forward the upper bound of my play, on Fox I'm slowly lifting the lower bound of my play.
-Thought this improvement isn't converting into obvious observable results like a more significant rank jump, I think very differently about a game that I play now than I did in September and I don't think this change is completely
+Though this improvement isn't converting into obvious observable results like a more significant rank jump, I think very differently about a game that I play now than I did in September and I don't think this change is completely